madarosca/react-todo/README.md

-# React with Webpack to do list
+# React with Webpack To Do List
-This is a ready to use simple webpack boilerplate, which uses the bare minimum webpack configuration, only what's needed nothing else.
-An excellent started to build your application on and incrementally add more features to your webpack configuration(s).
+This is a ready to use simple To Do list application, with React and Webpack.

 ## Usage
 1. Clone repository